tomkukral/kib/README.md

 # kib
 Kubernetes image builder is simple service capable to build custom images and push them to registry.
-It is using [Custom resources](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) and custom controller.
+It is using [Custom resources](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) and image controller.

+Image controller is listening for changes in Kubernetes API and build missing images.

 ## Instalation